Poets&Quants Top Business Schools

 The school features five Centers for Excellence, each designed to connect students with industry:

-• Doherty Center for Entrepreneurial Leadership: Offers experiential education in entrepreneurship, hosting pitch competitions and startup support.
+Doherty Center for Creativity, Innovation and Entrepreneurship: Offers experiential education in entrepreneurship, creativity, and innovation.

-• Reed Finance Center: Provides access to Bloomberg terminals, investment banking tools, and financial modeling software.
+William Garrard Reed Finance Center: Provides access to financial tools, market data, and finance-focused experiential learning.

-• Financial Literacy Center: Educates students and the local community on wealth management, financial planning, and investing.
+Center for Financial Literacy: Educates students and the local community on personal finance, financial planning, and investing.

-The Porter Family Center for Professional Development, LSB’s career services hub, connects students with networking events, career coaching, and job placement support.
+The Porter Family Professional Development Center, LSB’s career services hub, connects students with networking events, career coaching, and job placement support.

 The B-school actively encourages students to apply their business knowledge to make a real impact.
 Students can apply for the Love Award for Excellence in Business Leadership, a $12,000 grant to support an independent research project.